pierpaolobirdi/fh_report-dcsserverbot-plugin/README.md

 | 101 – 200 | 🔒 | Brig time | 🔨🔨🔨🔨🔨 |
 | 200+ | 💀 | Dishonorably discharged | 🔨🔨🔨🔨🔨🔨 |

 Requires the DCSServerBot Punishment plugin.
-If not present or the `pu_events` table does not exist, the option does nothing silently.
+If not present, the option is silently ignored.

 ---